Ultimate Phoenix Travel Guide

 Postino Wine Cafe

 Postino is the Valley’s original neighborhood WineCafe.
-We went to there for dinner one evening and it was awesome!
-It combines unique and approachable wines with simple, delicious and locally grown fare.
+We went there for dinner one evening and it was awesome!
+It combines unique and approachable wines with simple, delicious, and locally grown fare.
 The wine selection was deep and the menu options can accommodate all eating preferences (including vegans).
 We enjoyed an incredible array of bruschetta boards, cheese boards, and a veggie board.
 I highly recommend the roasted cauliflower.
 I am not usually a cauliflower fan but this stuff was delicious.
 Bruschetta + Paninis + Wine = Perfect Combo!

 Gertrude’s offers a fresh food experience at the Desert Botanical Garden, focusing on ingredients directly from the farm and pasture to the plate.
 The menu showcases local ingredients from artisans and farmers around Arizona and the Southwest.
 We decided to give it a try after the Electric Desert event at the Desert Botanical Garden.
 We were so impressed!
 We sat outside around a garden area with an umbrella overhead and started off with the Crab Dip.
 It was a perfect mix of claw meat, Old Bay, mozzarella, cream cheese, kale and served with Crostinis.
 It was delicious!
-Then I has the Braised Beef.
+Then I had the Braised Beef.
 It reminded me of a very savory pot roast.
 I loved it!
 It was served with Fingerling Potatoes and Electric Radish Confetti.
 It was on the heavy side but I highly recommend!

-Things To Do In Scottsdale
+Things To Do In Phoenix

 Enjoy the Spa